-The School Psychology Program Handbookprovides more detailed information about program requirements including practicum/internship experiences and research opportunities.
+The School Psychology Graduate Program Handbook provides more detailed information about program requirements including practicum/internship experiences and research opportunities.

 Dr. Lori Unruh - Program Director

-Courses Taught: Psychological Assessment I, Academic Settings and Interventions, Research as a Professional School Practice, Practicum Supervision, Internship Supervision
+Courses Taught: Professional Issues, Academic Interventions and Settings, Advanced Professional Issues, Practicum Supervision, Internship Supervision